 We pray together the prayer that Jesus taught his disciples to pray.
 The link between our daily bread and the spiritual food we receive in the Eucharist is an ancient connection.

 THE LORD'S PRAYER

 All Our Father in heaven,

 hallowed be your Name,

 your kingdom come,

 your will be done, on earth as in heaven.

 Give us today our daily bread.

 Forgive us our sins

 as we forgive those who sin against us.

 Save us from the time of trial,

 and deliver us from evil.

 For the kingdom, the power,

 and the glory are yours,

 now and for ever.

 Amen.

 In silence, the Presider breaks the consecrated bread.

 THE BREAKING OF THE BREAD

-INVITATION TO COMMUNION Presider The Gifts of God for the People of God.
-Take them in remembrance that Christ died for you, and feed on him in your hearts by faith, with thanksgiving.
+INVITATION TO COMMUNION

+Presider Friends, it is Christ who is the bread of life and cup of hope, who satisfies our hunger and thirst and makes us one.
+Therefore, receive what you long for Christ is given for us.

 All may be seated for the time of Communion.
 All seeking God are welcome at Christ's Table.

 Please follow the directions of the Liturgical Ministers.
 Bread and wine are distributed at standing stations at the head of three aisles.
 The bread will placed into your outstretched palm.
 If you prefer a gluten-free wafer, simply ask for one at the time of Communion.
 If you wish to receive a blessing instead, please cross your arms in front of your chest.

 Intinction (dipping the bread in the wine) is not available at this time.
 If you do not wish to drink from the common cup, please cross your arms in front of your chest as you pass by the chalice.
 The full grace of the sacrament is received with only the bread.

+ANTHEM He has done marvelous things, praise the Lord!
+Traditional Gospel Chorus, realized by Geoffrey O'Hara and Dennis Slaughter

-VOLUNTARY Organ improvisation HYMN 456 O love of God, how strong and true • The Hymnal 1982 de Tar After communion, the assembly is invited to remain seated for a period of silence, contemplating the gifts of God given and received.
+HYMN 455 O love of God, how strong and true ◆ The Hymnal 1982 Dunedin

+After communion, the assembly is invited to remain seated for a period of silence, contemplating the gifts of God given and received.

 From the earliest days of the Church, members of the congregation took bread to those who were ill or could not be present in person.
-All stand, as able.

-SENDING OF EUCHARISTIC VISITORS Presider One body are we.
+SENDING OF EUCHARISTIC VISITORS

+Presider One body are we.